GENERAL CALL FOR PAPERS

 The conference will provide a forum for academics and practitioners to present research papers and discuss the future developments of the field.
 The conference theme offers the opportunity for a broad range of purchasing and supply chain topics which can be divided in the following streams:

-- Purchasing and Supply strategy
+- Purchasing and supply management strategy

 - Global sourcing and outsourcing issues

 - Healthcare procurement